nicolasances/tyk-gateway-setup/README.md

     docker create network tyk-net

-*Note: replace     tyk-net     with your network.*
+*Note: replace 'tyk-net' with your network.*

 ## 2. Start a redis container